|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The entire crew was later rescued.

-Later in 1942, this bomber was stripped for usable parts then abandoned.
+Later in 1942, this bomber was stripped for usable parts by the U.S. Army Air Force (USAAF) then the rest of the aircraft was abandoned.
 Until September 1971 the wreckage remained in situ.

-During September - November 1971 this bomber was recovered by a team funded by David Tallichet / Yesterdays Air Force.
+During September 1971 to November 1971 this bomber was salvaged by a team funded by David Tallichet / Yesterdays Air Force (YAF).

-As of May 2013 externally restored at the facility.
-Painted in the markings of "Charlys Jewel" with the nose art of a cartoon woman wearing boots, a yellow skirt, black shirt and hat smoking a corn cob pipe.
+As of May 2013 externally restored at MAPS Air Museum.
+Painted with the nickname "Charlys Jewel" with nose art of Mammy Yokum from Li’l Abner cartoon wearing boots, a yellow skirt, black shirt and hat smoking a corn cob pipe.

 MAPS B-26 40-1459

 Out of the Wilderness: Restoring a Relic